 Subject to the oversight of the Board, the Adviser is responsible for managing the Funds' investments, placing trade orders and providing related administrative services and facilities under an advisory agreement between each Fund and the Adviser.
-The Funds were recently formed in October 2021.
+The Funds were recently formed in January 2022.

-The Adviser is paid a monthly management fee at an annual rate (stated as a percentage of the average daily net assets of a Fund) of 0.50%.
-The management agreement between the Funds and the Adviser provides that the Adviser will pay all operating expenses of each Fund, except for any interest expenses, taxes, brokerage expenses, future Rule 12b-1 fees (if any), acquired fund fees and expenses, expenses incidental to a meeting of a Fund's shareholders.
+The Adviser is paid a monthly management fee at an annual rate (stated as a percentage of the average daily net assets of a Fund) of 0.50% and 0.75% of the Simplify High Yield PLUS Credit Hedge ETF and Simplify Aggregate Bond PLUS Credit Hedge ETF and Simplify Managed Futures Strategy ETF and Simplify Macro Strategy ETF, respectively.
+The management agreement between the Funds and the Adviser provides that the Adviser will pay all operating expenses of each Fund, except for any interest expenses, taxes, brokerage expenses, future Rule 12b-1 fees (if any), acquired fund fees and expenses incidental to a meeting of a Fund's shareholders.